 Topsoil vs Compost

 The difference between topsoil and compost can help you choose the right growing medium.
-Topsoil vs compost: topsoil provides structure and fills space, while compost supplies nutrients and improves soil health.
+Topsoil or compost: topsoil provides structure and fills space, while compost supplies nutrients and improves soil health.

 This is why topsoil vs compost is not even a fair fight.
 Topsoil builds the house.
 Compost brings the kitchen to life.
 For deeper clarity, check our internal blog on compost vs fertilizer in your free time.